(data choirs: marginalia)

 The listener is trying to decipher a sound on the horizon.

-W. H. Audubon said it was a “torrent” and “a noise like thunder” or “the creaking of a tree”.
+W. H. Audubon once said it was a “torrent” and “a noise like thunder” or “the creaking of a tree”.

 No one remembers it now.